Puryear, Tennessee

 Puryear is a city in Henry County, Tennessee, United States.
 The population was 671 at the 2010 census.

+History

+Puryear was originally named Littleton in honor of James T. Littleton, a farmer and Confederate States Army veteran who donated a portion of his land to the Paducah, Tennessee and Alabama Railroad to use as a right of way.
+Its name was changed to Puryear at the suggestion of Littleton's son, James Graves Littleton, when the Nashville, Chattanooga and St. Louis Railway took control of the railroad and mandated it be changed so as not to conflict with the name of either a town in Georgia or Littleton, North Carolina.

 Geography

 Puryear is located in northern Henry County at 36°26′41″N 88°20′2″W (36.444853, -88.333770).
 U.S. Route 641 passes through the east side of the city, leading north 4 mi to Hazel, Kentucky, and south 10 mi to Paris, the Henry county seat.
 Tennessee State Route 140 passes through the center of Puryear, leading east 12 mi to U.S. Route 79 near Paris Landing State Park on Kentucky Lake, and west 8 mi to SR 69 near Jones Mill.

 According to the United States Census Bureau, Puryear has a total area of 2.4 km2, all land.
 The Tennessee Valley Divide runs along the western edge of the city; most of Puryear drains north via the East Fork of the Clarks River, eventually reaching the Tennessee River just south of its confluence with the Ohio River, while the westernmost part of Puryear drains west via Clear Creek to the North Fork of the Obion River, a tributary of the Mississippi.